 Entrepreneurs have learned to persevere and solve problems in the face of declining revenues or losing key personnel.
 They accept failure, learn from it, and move on to do more entrepreneurial things.
 The best entrepreneurial jobs are in sales, marketing, planning, human resources, consulting, teaching or writing.
 The entrepreneurial mind understands that overwork and added stress are just seasons in business, but they must be balanced with life in general.

-There was a need for an IT company that could provide these entrepreneurs with the right technology that would give them a competitive advantage in their industries, and that would be present every step of the way.
-The corporate work environment really determines how much an entrepreneur's skills and experiences can be leveraged to achieve great success.
+But is hiring an entrepreneur really a good idea?
+If the position requires someone to be detail-oriented and focused on one task at a time, entrepreneurs may not be the best option.
+However, there are entrepreneurs who know when it is time to follow someone else's example.
+There was a need for an IT company that could provide entrepreneurs with the right technology that would give them a competitive advantage in their industries and support them every step of the way.
+The corporate work environment determines how much an entrepreneur's skills and experiences can be leveraged for success.

 Whether positive or negative, the entrepreneur is burdened by the impact of decision-making at all levels of the organization.
 Ultimately, it is up to the individual to decide if they want to pursue traditional employment or self-employment.